 Beyond the permit fee itself, plan for time overhead.
 The permit process adds 30 to 90 days to your project timeline.
 The on-site quote and design phase adds another 1 to 3 weeks.
 Combined, expect 6 to 14 weeks from initial CDB contact to construction start, depending on season.

 For a precise project timeline that accounts for your specific cove and season, request a free quote.
-The CDB walks you through the realistic schedule during the on-site visit.
+The CDB walks you through the realistic schedule during the on-site visit, whether you are planning new dock construction or a permit-required modification.
 Or run the Dock Budget Planner for a preliminary cost estimate before you start the quote conversation.

 Sources and references